Mobile App Download and Usage Statistics (2020)

 We’ll take a look and analyze how people in different parts of the world use mobile apps.
 You can use this information to learn about the audience you’re targeting, or potentially see an opportunity in new markets.

-Now let’s see how many apps people are using each day.
+Now let’s see how much time people are spending using mobile apps in select markets worldwide.

 Mobile apps are part of our daily lives.
 2020 will continue to a big year for the mobile app industry.